 Why cost seg pays more if you live in Fairfield County

 The Fairfield County structural advantage is liquidity and timing: hedge fund and PE professionals often have multi-million-dollar performance fees or carried-interest distributions in specific years.
-The cost-seg deduction is most valuable when timed against those liquidity events — a $169K Year-1 deduction can meaningfully offset the federal + CT + NIIT impact on a $1M+ performance fee.
+The cost-seg deduction is most valuable when timed against those liquidity events.
+A $169K Year-1 deduction can meaningfully offset the federal + NIIT impact on a $1M+ performance fee.

 Stamford and Greenwich investors flow capital to STR markets within a 2-4 hour drive or short flight: